uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

-Same method as *removeString* with the difference being specifying string by it's index in *stringInstances* array instead of passing the StringLane reference itself.
+Same method as *removeString* with the difference being specifying string by its index in *stringInstances* array instead of passing the StringLane reference itself.

 ```javascript
 const newString = fretboardInstance.addString(new Sound('A', 2), true, true);